Thursday, March 31, 2022

 Chronicles Of Omega

-I've returned to browsing through eBay after a few years away and, lo and behold, I see a sealed copy of one of my favourite platformers, Chronicles Of Omega.
-Yes, one of my favourites I actually said that didn't I. Please note, that I am not saying it's one of the best platformers for the Atari ST/e.
-No. I'm saying that it is one of my favourites.
+I've returned to eBay after a few years away and, lo and behold, I spot a sealed copy of one of my favourite platformers, Chronicles of Omega.
+Yes, one of my favourites, I actually said that.
+Please note that I am not saying it's one of the best platformers for the Atari ST/e.
+No. It's just one of my favourites.

-For those new to this often unknown website, I first featured Chronicles Of Omega back in 2016 so you can read all about it by simply digging through our archives (loads of links on the righthand side) or by skipping straight to that page by clicking here.
+For those new to this little-known website, I featured Chronicles Of Omega back in 2016 so you can read all about it by simply digging through our archives (loads of links on the righthand side) or by skipping straight to that page by clicking here.
 Go on, you know you want to.
-Enjoy yourself!
+Enjoy yourself.

-I liked ARC but they didn't seem to last that long, so I reckon that I was dead lucky to find this still sealed.
+I liked ARC, but they didn't seem to last that long, so I reckon that I was dead lucky to find this sealed.
 In fact, being sealed means I carefully sliced it open to breathe in some of that 20th-century air before inserting the disk and praying it still worked.
-Well, it does and I'm happy to say that I stand by my earlier thoughts about this platformer - it's one of my favourites albeit with clunky mechanics that should have been better.
-Click the link above folks.
+Well, it does, and I'm happy to stand by my earlier thoughts about it - it's one of my favourites, albeit with clunky mechanics that should have been better.
+Click the link above, folks.

-For those interested in other Atari ST games that I've purchased, click here to see lots more (all are from my own collection).
+For those interested in other Atari ST games that I've purchased, click here to see lots more.
 Okay, let's check out the cover art of this ST/STe platformer!
 And also see what goodies are inside its box...

 I must admit, a part of me wanted to keep this sealed and safe from the insanity of the 21st century!